Municue

 Approved As Amended$2.9M

-#47Authorizes a supplemental agreement exercising the second one-year renewal option on a delinquent fines and fees collection contract with Linebarger Goggan Blair & Sampson, LLP, covering ordinance, traffic, and state law violations (excluding parking) across multiple city funds.
+#47Authorizes Supplemental Agreement No. 2 exercising the second one-year renewal of the delinquent fines and fees collection contract with Linebarger Goggan Blair & Sampson, LLP, with estimated annual gross revenue of approximately $22.28 million distributed across eight city funds.

 Approved$22.3M